JoseJX/analogue-pocket-patches/README.md

 This patch converts `Kirby's Dream Land DX` to the `.pocket` format.

 First, follow the patch directions for [Kirby's Dream Land DX - Fluffy Repair Service](https://www.romhacking.net/hacks/6224/).
-I applied the DX patch, the DX revised patch and then the Fluffy Repair Service patch `DX Revised/basic - revised hud.ips`.
-I did not test other patches, feel free to ask if there is an issue.
+I applied the DX revised patch and then the Fluffy Repair Service patch `DX Revised/basic - revised hud.ips`.
 The MD5 below is after applying these patches.

-ROM MD5: `3ba7bedf51da63ec4bcd862dfe336741`
+DX Revised ROM MD5: `3ba7bedf51da63ec4bcd862dfe336741`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/KirbysDreamDX.ips).

+The Plus version is not compatible, a patch for this is upcoming.

 ## Kirby's Dream Land 2